cypress-io/cypress-documentation/content/guides/component-testing/quickstart-react.md

 no components to test yet.

-We will create a `<Stepper/>` component with zero dependencies and one bit of internal state: a "counter" that can be incremented and decremented by two buttons.
+We will create a `<Stepper/>` component with zero dependencies and one bit of internal state: a "counter" that can be incremented and decremented by the user.

-Create a file at `src/components/Stepper.jsx` and paste the following code into
+Create a file at **src/components/Stepper.jsx** and paste the following code into it:
-it:

 <code-group>
 <code-block label="src/components/Stepper.jsx" active>